Former CIA Employee Edward Snowden Links Israel Spyware Pegasus To Khashoggi Killing

 Snowden, a former CIA employee and National Security Agency contractor with expertise in computer security, said that Israeli companies such as the NSO Group are among the leaders in selling spyware programs that allow governments to track their political opponents.

-Snowden has fled the United States and is now in Russia after exposing what he claims as NSA clandestine programs that collect phone and Internet data.
+Snowden fled the United States and is now in Russia after exposing what he claims as NSA clandestine programs that collect phone and Internet data.

 NSO Group is known for developing the Pegasus software that can be used to remotely infect a particular mobile phone and relay back data from the device.